 It is important to remember that many situations can affect and reduce your time frame to file a claim.
 And an experienced hypoxic-ischemic encephalopathy attorney in Maryland can ensure that your paperwork is filed on time so that you retain your right to pursue justice for your child.

 Who Can Be Liability for Your Child’s Hypoxic-Ischemic Encephalopathy?

 Hypoxic-ischemic encephalopathy is a complicated injury that can occur at birth.
 And depending on the details of your case, several different people or institutions may be at fault for your child’s birth injury.
 These include:

 - Medical staff present at your baby’s birth

 - Medical staff who attended to you before your baby’s birth

 - Medical institutions such as hospitals or birthing centers

 - Medical device manufacturers

-Caregivers may be held at-fault when they do not operate according to the nationally accepted standard of care.
-This includes actions like applying too much pressure during the delivery as well as negligence.
-For example, doctors could be held liable for failing to diagnose risks associated with HIE that could have been used to prevent the ischemia.
+Caregivers may be held at fault when they do not operate according to the nationally accepted standard of care.
+That includes actions like applying too much pressure during the delivery and negligence.
+For example, doctors could be liable for failing to diagnose risks associated with HIE that could have been used to prevent ischemia.

-Our mission is to provide the best possible legal representation to you and your child as we seek justice on your behalf.
+You may need to talk to a specialized birth injury lawyer if your child has been diagnosed with HIE.
+Our mission is to provide you with professional legal representation to seek justice for you and your kid.
 Don’t wait for the three-year statute of limitations to pass.
-Call us or fill out our contact form to schedule a FREE consultation with a skilled Maryland hypoxic ischemic encephalopathy attorney today.
+Contact us today to schedule a FREE consultation with a skilled Maryland hypoxic-ischemic encephalopathy attorney.